Visiting Scholars and Work Visas

 All O-1A petitions require prior clearance from the WMU Export Control Committee in the Office of Research and Innovation.
 Contact @email or (269) 387-8293 before proceeding.

-1. Consult I3S at (269) 387-5873 to confirm O-1 suitability vs. alternatives like H-1B or J-1.
+1. Consult I3S at (269) 387-5873 or @email to confirm O-1 suitability versus alternatives like H-1B or J-1.

-2. Department submits to I3S: O-1 Request Form Parts A (department) and B (foreign national), Application Checklist, Certification Regarding Release of Controlled Technology or Technical Data, and Change of Address Notification.
+2. Department submits to I3S: O-1 Request Form Parts A (department) and B (foreign national); Application Checklist; Certification Regarding Release of Controlled Technology or Technical Data; and Change of Address Notification.

-3. I3S/attorney coordination: Petition filed via Form I-129 up to 6 months before employment start.
+3. I3S Attorney Coordination: Petition filed via Form I-129 up to 6 months before employment start.

 Departments must use official WMU forms when requesting O-1 sponsorship for an employee.